- Dr Jasmine Banks

 Computer Vision, Stereo Vision, Image Processing, FPGAs, Electronics, Indoor Positioning

-My present position is as a Lecturer in the School of Electrical Engineering and Computer Science, Faculty of Science and Engineering, Queensland University of Technology.
+My present position is as a Lecturer in the School of Electrical Engineering and Robotics, Faculty of Science and Engineering, Queensland University of Technology.

 Research Interests and Experience

-I am interested in electronics hardware, software and nitty-gritty, and love the elation of “getting stuff working”.
+I am interested in electronics hardware, software and nitty-gritty, and love to “get stuff working”.
 Recently I have been playing around with Raspberry Pis, FPGA boards, and microcontrollers.
 My current research projects, and areas of experience are listed below.
 I welcome new students in these areas, and am excited by the prospect of working with students and colleagues to discover new knowledge.
 If you are interested in undertaking your PhD or Masters at QUT in these areas, please consider me to be part of your supervisory team!

-- Field Programmable Gate Arrays and applications: I am interested in using FPGAs to implement algorithms for vision and signal processing, and stereo vision.
-Also interested in using them as a System on Chip, or interfacing them to other hardware.
+- Field Programmable Gate Arrays and applications: I am interested in using FPGAs to implement algorithms for vision and signal processing, stereo vision, and machine learning.

 First Year Coordinator Role